pradeeprp538/url-metadata-scrapper/README.md

 -->
 # URL Metadata Scrapper

-This lambda api function example demonstrates how to scrape open graph values from a web page URL.
+This lambda api function scrapes open graph values from a web page URL.
 Once you ping it with a URL, it will reply with the open graph metadata.'

 ## Use Cases